PCOS Weight Loss & Obesity

 Disclaimer: Our clinical weight loss program is informed by a retrospective chart review and early program evaluation.
 Evaluation conducted in collaboration with Emory University School of Nursing.
 Manuscript submission to peer review journal in progress.
 Weight loss results will vary from individual to individual and are not guaranteed.

-About Obesity and Weight Loss
+About Obesity & Weight Loss with PCOS

 Weight fluctuations are a natural part of life, and there are certain periods and events that can cause extra weight to pile on.
 Medical conditions, including PCOS, can also make weight gain appear to happen for “no reason.”